Brendandd/integration/README.md

 ### Prerequisites

 - **Docker**
+- **A running Kubernetes cluster**:  This has been tested using Docker Desktop.
 - **Java (JDK 17 or higher)**: Required for building the application.
 - **Maven**: Required for building the Java project locally.